How to recognise and manage stress during challenging times.

 Our helpline has received many emotional calls, and our trained analysts are keen to help you constructively.
 We hope that contacting us gives you some peace of mind, knowing that by speaking up you have one less thing to worry about and you are doing the right thing.

 Outside work, your GP can help you if you are finding it difficult to manage or address stress and worries.
 Independent services such as Samaritans and the Campaign Against Living Miserably (CALM) may be helpful.

 Our Frontline offers 24/7 support to essential workers.

 Speaking to friends and family can take your mind off things – sharing a laugh is great for wellbeing.

-Simply going for a walk or exercising can give you a fresh perspective.
+Simply going for a walk in nature or exercising can give you a fresh perspective.
 Many people also find that spending less time on their smartphone helps them to feel better, and it can be a good idea to stop following the news for a while if it is contributing to your stress.

 Don't be afraid to take care of yourself, to stay well and stay safe.